Legacy Asset Locator Give Your Family a Map, Not a Mess

 1. Guided Intake Setup

-Answer simple guided questions across six logical categories to comprehensively list what you own, and where it lives.
+Answer simple guided questions across six logical categories to comprehensively build your map of what you own, and where it lives.

 2. Smart Structuring